purdue-nrl/Memorization-Curvature/README.md

-# Memorization-Curvature
+# Memorization-Curvature (ICML 2024 Spotlight)

 This code is the official implementation for the paper, **Memorization Through the Lens of Curvature of Loss Function Around Samples**.
 This code contains the experiments for the three links described in the paper.

-Accepted at ICML 2024, if you use this github repo consider citing our work
+Accepted at ICML 2024 Spotlight (3.5% Acceptance), if you use this github repo consider citing our work
 ```bibtex
 @inproceedings{
     garg2024memorization,